 How does one keep these fun occurrences at bay?
 Drink lots of water and take time to allow the body to sufficiently acclimate.
 Everyone’s ability to acclimate will be different depending on a plethora of elements ranging from cardiac conditioning, age, genetics, diet, sleeping patterns, and drinking and smoking habits.

-I decided I would travel to around 11,500 feet, the elevation I first starting noticing some symptoms, and find a campsite and hikes that would get me up to at least 13,000 feet.
+To aid my acclimation process, I decided I would travel to around 11,500 feet, the elevation I first starting noticing some symptoms, and find a campsite and hikes that would get me up to at least 13,000 feet.
 Spending as much time in that pocket of elevation would allow my body a challenge and time to overcome it since I do have plans to hike a 14er while I am here.

 I had two nights to play, so I crafted a mini road trip that would provide some elevation acclimation and a good taste of Colorado mountain living.
 Check out the following map to see my route.

 The first night I stayed at a free camping spot at Pass Lake, right next to Loveland Pass, at the daunting elevation of 11,800 ft.
 Bring on the acclimation!
 What I hadn’t expected was the massive hail storm I drove into.
 I had left Denver in roughly 85-degree weather and ventured into a lightning and hail storm that threatened to break my windshield.
-I have never been so happy to sleep inside a hard sided vehicle.
+I have never been so happy to sleep inside a hard-sided vehicle.